quii/learn-go-with-tests/http-handlers-revisited.md

 This is one of the biggest challenges we face but need to keep striving for.
 It _is possible_ (although not necessarily easy) to design code, so it can be simple to read and test if we practice and apply good software engineering principles.

-Let's go back to the example from before and the list of things it has to do:
+Recapping what the handler from earlier does:

-1. Do some HTTP stuff, send headers, status codes, etc.
+1. Write HTTP responses, send headers, status codes, etc.
 2. Decode the request's body into a `User`
 3. Connect to a database (and all the details around that)
 4. Query the database and applying some business logic depending on the result